Trump cancels Obama policy of reporting drone strike deaths

 Trump ended the reporting requirement by signing an executive order Wednesday.
 The move had been expected since the administration last year failed to release an annual accounting of civilian and enemy casualties required under an order signed in 2016 by then-President Barack Obama.

-President Obama dramatically expanded the use of targeted strikes with drones against al Qaeda and later ISIS targets.
-He also sought to put in place a set of rules designed to promote accountability and encourage policy-makers to minimize civilian casualties.
-Critics said those rules placed unwarranted constraints on counter terrorism operatives.
+Obama dramatically expanded the use of targeted strikes with drone strikes against al Qaeda and the Islamic State group.
+He also sought to put in place a set of rules designed to promote accountability and encourage policymakers to minimize civilian casualties.
+Critics said those rules placed unwarranted constraints on counterterrorism operatives.

 Trump Admin.
 Broadening CIA and Military Power on Drone StrikesMarch 14, 201706:27